 You may find yourself grasping for gratitude.
-I never imagined that the world would lose its footing to a virus.
+In 2020, I never imagined that the world would lose its footing to a virus.
 Those stories belong in the history of plagues and diseases like smallpox, leprosy, or polio.

 Most of us have never experienced a quarantine.
 We’ve never seen businesses closed to protect our health and lives.
 We have taken our freedom to move and make choices for granted—as if nothing could or should get in our way.